spideythewebhead/data_class_plugin/README.md

 >}
 >```

+## Examples
+You can find a variety of examples in the [Example](https://github.com/spideythewebhead/dart_data_class_plugin/tree/main/example/lib) folder.

 ## Development

 In order to see your changes in the plugin you need to modify `tools/analyzer_plugin/pubspec.yaml` and add the following section